Fire-Devil/Fire-Devil/README.md

 # Fire-Devil
 Data touch feelings => insight
--Swipe your feelz
+- Swipe your feelz
--See your feelz
+- See your feelz
--Know your feelz
+- Know your feelz

 ## Team